 What Is a Water Conditioner?

-Also known as water softeners, water conditioners remove excess magnesium and calcium through an ion exchange process that also adds sodium.
-Increasing the sodium levels and decreasing the calcium and magnesium levels “softens” the water.
+Also known as water softeners, water conditioners remove magnesium and calcium through an ion exchange process.
+The absence of calcium and magnesium in the water is called “soft water”.

 Water Conditioning System Benefits